offirgolan/ember-addon-genie/README.md

 __Available Options__

 - `user`: The repo user or org.
 Defaults to your current git username
 - `repo`: The repo name.
-Defaults to your current git username
+Defaults to your current project's name
 - `version`: The version to be compared with the branch.
 Defaults to your current repo's version
 - `new-version`: The new version.
 This is used to title the changes when written to file
 - `branch`: The branch to compare with the version.
 Defaults to 'master'